niksilver/board-game-framework/README.md

 There are other intents, too.

 A `"Welcome"` envelope is received by a client immediately after it connects.
-This enables the client to find out what its ID is.
+This enables the client to find out what its ID is and the IDs of the other clients connected.
 The `From` field is a list with the IDs of all the other clients.
 The `To` field is a singleton list with the client's own ID.
 Together, the `To` and `From` fields contain the IDs of all clients currently connected.
 There is no `Body`.
-This is the format of the envelope sent to client `123.456` after it joins:
+If a client is given ID `123.456` when it joins a game with `222.234` and `333.345` then the envelope it receives looks like this:

 ```